Object found at Titusville H.S. designed to 'simulate an explosive device,' police say

 The FBI will be assisting police in the investigation.

-Anyone with information is urged to call the Titusville Police Department at 321-264-7800 or can remain anonymous and be eligible for a reward by calling Crimeline at 800-423-8477.
+Anyone with information is urged to call the Titusville Police Department at 321-264-7800.
+Tipsters can remain anonymous and be eligible for a reward by calling Crimeline at 800-423-8477.

 Watch the news conference below: